jeremiahsimpson/bridgercreative.com/_posts/blog/2013-12-14-then-and-now.markdown

 - Packaging
 - Retro
 comments: []
----
+description: |-
   Toys and packaging used to be so much cooler.
 Less is more.

 [Then and Now](http://www.cnn.com/2013/12/13/living/gallery/toys-then-and-now/index.html?hpt=hp_c3)